yabellini/SitioAcademico/content/en/talk/GisDay2019_geoINTA/index.md

 slides:
 summary: Talk in Spanish.
 This talk was given in the GIS Day 2019.
 Presents a summary of GeoINTA, its services and tools in 12 years of the develpment of INTA's IDE.
 tags: []
-title: GeoINTA An institutional IDE (GeoINTA.
-Una IDE institucional)
+title: GeoINTA An institutional IDE
 url_code: ""
 url_pdf: "GeoINTA_GISDAY2019.pdf"
 url_slides: ""